rb1618/rb1618.github.com/README.md

 ## I taught a CS-401 Intro to Data Science class in 2019.
 Here's one of the Notebooks I created to introduce students to [Classifiers using Sklearn](https://github.com/EruditeStranger/CS-301-Scikit-Learn)

+# Stuff I've been outside outside of tech and the sciences
-## I was the editor-in-chief at [manipalthetalk.org](manipalthetalk.org), where I led a team of 150 college
+## I was the editor-in-chief at [manipalthetalk.org](manipalthetalk.org), where I led a team of 150.
+I was also a writer and senior editor before that, [here's](https://www.manipalthetalk.org/?s=rahul+basu) some of my writing

+## I'm part of Ohana dragonboat racing team and every year we help with raising money for Boston's beaches by taking a freezing cold plunge at Constitution Beach in March, typically in constumes!
+Here's some photos from the last two years.